ucsdwcsng/SlimeVR-Tracker-ESP_IMU-Wrangler/README.md

 **NOTE: This is specifically tailor-made for the ComplexArts Sensor Board, which has a BNO085 wired through SPI.
 As such, the `defines.h` file has been modified from stock.**

+**Also important, this only works with BNO085.
+If you would like to use SPI for other IMU's, create issues in this repository, not the main SlimeVR ESP repository (until they implement SPI)!**

 If you would like to modify this, you can set flags in `defines.h` with the following flags:
 ```
 USE_SPI_IMU (bool)